Search This Blog

 κηρυσσων την βασιλειαν του θεου και διδασκων τα περι του κυριου ιησου χριστου μετα πασης παρρησιας ακωλυτως.
 The underlying meaning of this blog is this: the essential unity of Christians worldwide regardless of race, nationality, or religious denomination.
 There are real disagreements among us but there is a small remnant in every authentically Christian gathering.
 The Holy Spirit is leading his remnant into deeper understandings of the "meat" of the Gospel and not just the "milk."
 We are

 1. The Bible is divinely inspired, infallible, and inerrant in its assertions, and authoritative and binding for Christians.
-The multiple human writers involved were led by the Holy Spirit but the texts were not dictated word for word by God as in the "automatic writing" of the Spiritualists.
+It exists as the Old Testament and New Testament.
+The books of the Apocrypha are useful for study but are not biblically canon.
+The multiple human writers of the scriptures were led by the Holy Spirit but the texts were not dictated word for word by God as in the "automatic writing" of the Spiritualists.
 The writing styles and personalities of each writer are clearly preserved.
 This is to be expected because God respects the individual.
 His Son died for us as individuals.

 3. Jesus of Nazareth was a fully human carpenter in the town of Nazareth (modern an-Nasira, Israel), with all that being fully human means.
 He was born of a virgin mother, Mary, who subsequently was the mother of sons and daughters by her husband, Joseph.
-Jesus was, and is, fully God at all times; pre-existent, omniscient, omnipotent.
-He lived the only sinless human life in history and died voluntarily as an innocent sacrifice to vicariously atone for the sins of each individual.
+Jesus was, and is, fully God at all times; pre-existent, omniscient, and omnipotent.
+He lived the only sinless human life in history and died voluntarily as an innocent sacrifice to vicariously atone for the sins of every individual alive at that time, every individual who lived before, and every individual who will ever live until the end of time.
 His death and bodily resurrection are the defining moment of all history.
 At the end of history, he will return.
 We are specifically told that we do not know that date.
 Attempts to determine or to hasten the date of Jesus' return are misguided.

 4. The Old Testament blood sacrifices of perfect animals were effective for the remission of the people's sins, but, because they were sacrifices of animals, they were imperfect and temporary and had to be repeatedly performed.
 Like the sacrificial animals, Jesus was perfect and utterly sinless; unlike the animals, he was human and was able to take upon himself the just punishment for all our sins.
 The Blood is the Life, so when we are covered by the sacrificial Blood of the Lamb, God sees us as holy.